-Stop comparing your photography to others | Photofocus
+Stop comparing your photography to others

 Be you

 Create your work, your way.
-Create images that tell the story of what you saw, how you felt and what moved you to create that particular image.
+Make images that tell the story of what you saw, how you felt and what moved you to create that particular image.
 Sure, it’s a pretty scene but what about that scene compelled you to click the shutter, compose it a certain way, post-process it the way you did?
 Start asking yourself these questions when you’re out with your camera.
 Why am I taking this image?
-What is it doing for me?
+Is this doing anything for me?
 What is it that I’m seeing that is speaking to me?
 How can I make it mine and different than the other images I’ve seen of the same area?

 Step back